Science of Learning, Reading and Writing Masterclass 3 (PD461)

 “In any given moment we have two options: to step forward into growth or step back into safety.”

-On six consecutive occasions from August 23 to September 27 2022, six powerful agents of change will deliver a 75 minute live talk.
-Those talks will be recorded and made available to all participants.
+On six consecutive occasions , six powerful agents of change delivered a 75 minute live talk.
+Those talks were recorded.

-Our first four talks will be given by individual speakers, and our last two talks will be a collaborative effort by Professor Pamela Snow and Dr Tanya Serry of La Trobe University.
+Our first four talks were given by individual speakers, and our last two talks were a collaborative effort by Professor Pamela Snow and Dr Tanya Serry of La Trobe University.

-All participants will then be automatically enrolled in an online version of this masterclass.
 In this online version, you will be able to see all the videos from the live events, you will have all the handouts and you will also be able to participate in quizzes and forums relating to the material.
-Access to this online course will continue for six weeks after the last presentation.
-The online course, including the recordings, will continue to be available to all who missed the live version.

 Note: Prices are inclusive of 10% Goods and Services Tax (GST) for all Australian residents.